Wembley Downs - Churchlands - Woodlands

 Population growth drivers in Wembley Downs - Churchlands - Woodlands are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Wembley Downs - Churchlands - Woodlands' population is 16,521 as of November 2025.
-This reflects an increase of 1,477 people since the 2021 Census, which reported a population of 15,044.
-The change was inferred from ABS data showing an estimated resident population of 16,459 in June 2024 and an additional 60 validated new addresses since the Census date.
-This results in a population density ratio of 2,060 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The area's growth rate of 9.8% since the 2021 census exceeded the national average of 8.9%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 91.4% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on AreaSearch's analysis, the population of Wembley Downs - Churchlands - Woodlands is around 16,793 as of Feb 2026.
+This reflects an increase of 1,749 people (11.6%) since the 2021 Census, which reported a population of 15,044 people.
+The change is inferred from the estimated resident population of 16,459 from the ABS as of June 2024 and an additional 67 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,093 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The 11.6% growth of Wembley Downs - Churchlands - Woodlands since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 91.4% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Population projections indicate an above median growth for statistical areas across the nation, with the area expected to increase by 2,325 persons to 2041, reflecting a gain of 13.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking at population projections moving forward, an above-median population growth of statistical areas across the nation is projected, with the area expected to increase by 2,325 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 11.9% in total over the 17 years.

 Frequently Asked Questions - Population